Examining how LlamaZOO fuses and visualizes LiDAR data across several different industries

 Businesses typically have three goals for the LiDAR data they generate and collect: they want to combine LiDAR data with other data sets, visualize the results and then better understand their operations.
 In theory, it should be straightforward for an internal team or vendor to unlock, fuse and visualize LiDAR and other data, but most businesses are confronted by significant challenges when attempting to do this.

-Some businesses attempt to build in-house tools to extract, fuse and visualize LiDAR data.
+Some businesses attempt to build in-house tools to extract, fuse and visualize LiDAR data for business intelligence.
 What would seem to be an easy task, instead requires hiring a project manager, building a team, spending months on developing a solution, and still not solving the problem of fusing LiDAR data with other data to create new, actionable insights.
 Another challenge when working with LiDAR and large data sets is that it is not easy to update the visualization with new data as conditions change and then share it.

 To solve these problems, LlamaZOO’s Spatial Business Intelligence Platform liberates, integrates, and fuses LiDAR data with data from typically non-interoperable databases and legacy software across different organizational silos.
 As a purpose-built tool for analysis, our platform synthesizes and visualizes into a 1:1 scale digital twin of a manufacturing facility, cutblock or mine site, from planning to production and beyond.